brandonyee-cs/Loss-Function-Library/README.md

 )
 ```

-## Cross Entrop Loss/Negative Log Likelihood
+## Cross Entropy Loss/Negative Log Likelihood

 Mathematical Formula:

 <img><img src='Resources/CEL.jpg'>

 Observe that the function's second half vanishes when the actual label is 1 (y(i) = 1), whereas the first half is dropped off when the actual label is 0 (y(i) = 0).
 To put it succinctly, we are simply multiplying the ground truth class's actual projected probability by its log.
-Crucially, this means that predictions that are confident but incorrect are substantially penalized by cross entropy loss.
+Crucially, this means that predictions that are confident but incorrect are substantially penalized by cross-entropy loss.

 ### Implementation